yast/yast-network/doc/features.md

 DHCP Client options
 ====================

-- send back to dhcp server hostname
+- Set hostname which is send back to the DHCP server
 - set machine identifier for asking dhcp
 - allow to set specific option for hostname to send for dhcpd client ( how often it is used? )